Nelson's aviation history

 NAC and Air New Zealand, which flew overseas, were amalgamated in 1978.
 The number of airlines continued to grow however, especially after 1983, when the Government deregulated the airline industry.
 Air Nelson and Origin Pacific Airways both had their beginnings with Robert Inglis and Nicki Smith, with the former continuing to be influential in the Nelson region.
 In recent decades Nelson Airport has become the main commercial aviation centre for the upper South Island and base for New Zealand’s largest regional airline, and continues with important helicopter work, especially that of internationally renowned Helicopters (NZ) Ltd, now named HNZ Global.

 Nelson Airport has long been the fourth busiest airport for scheduled flights in New Zealand (after Auckland, Wellington and Christchurch) serving more than 750,000 passengers annually.
 Nelson Airport celebrated its 75th anniversary in 2014.
+In 1994 Nelson and Tasman District Councils started negotiating to buy the Government's half share in the airport.
+This was a complex process,3 but currently the Airport is aCouncil Controlled Trading Organisation, with shares held by Tasman District Council (50%) and Nelson City Council (50%).

 Listen to Graeme McConnell talk about the book The story of Nelson aviation, originally aired on Radio New Zealand, Afternoons, 27 November 2013.